Ambulance delays outside hospitals are harming 160,000 patients, leaked report warns

 “Regardless of whether a death may have been an inevitable outcome, this is not the level of care or experience we would wish for anyone in their last moments.
 Any form or level of harm is not acceptable, and we need to shine a light on the patient experience of these delays.”

-It warned not enough was being done to fix the problem which had been highlighted as far back as 2012 but which had become far worse in recent months.
+It warned that not enough was being done to fix the problem which had been highlighted as far back as 2012 but which had become far worse in recent months.

 Expert clinicians were asked by the AACE to review 470 random cases, drawn from all 10 English ambulance trusts, where patients were made to wait longer than an hour, on 4 January this year.

-In its conclusions, the AACE report, found “unacceptable levels of preventable harm are being caused to patients.”
+In its conclusions, the AACE report found “unacceptable levels of preventable harm are being caused to patients”.

 It added: “If these results from the 4 January 2021, which was not an atypical day, are extrapolated across all handover delays that occur every day, the cases of potential harm could be as high as 160,000 patients affected per year.
 Of those, approximately 12,000 patients could potentially experience severe harm as a result of delayed handovers.”